 There still remains much to do but I wanted to share the progress so far.
 I should be finished in the next few days.

-Need to add little garden critters to pull it all together.
+I definitely need to add little garden critters to pull it all together.

 I have to remind myself to erase my chalk pencil marks.
 Gosh, how many times have you varnished over chalk or graphite lines?
 For me, far too many times!

 These are my own free-handed tulips which are obviously not finished.
 I'm contemplating adding Black Eyed Susans and maybe some Lilacs.
 We'll see!
-I do like the cluster of daisies below and may tuck in a few more here and there.
+I do like the cluster of daisies shown below and may tuck in a few more here and there.

 So there you have it!
 Once I get all the critters and filler flowers in place, I'll be painting the handles.
 Then applying 3 coast of exterior varnish with UV protection.
 And finally adding paste wax for a durable outdoor finish.
 More on that in the last installment coming very soon.